Avi241/vio_comparision/svo-gtsam.md

 # SVO
-This image contains the core implementation of svo VIO algorithm without ros.
+This image contains the core implementation of svo VIO algorithm
 # Steps for installation
 (Please go to Docker-installation.md for installation of docker)
 ## Setting up the workspace on users computer